IMOS - Voyage Bunkers

 Voyage Bunkers with LNG MMBTU Pricing selected

-Operators can choose to Exclude BOG from PnL if this costs should not be reflected as an expense in the Voyage P&L.
+You can choose to select Exclude BOG from PnL if this costs should not be reflected as an expense in the Voyage P&L.

-LNG MMBTU Pricing must be enabled for the first voyage, then it will be selected by default for subsequent voyages.
-Alternatively, if a operator unticks Consecutive Voyage from the most recently completed voyage, then LNG MMBTU Pricing can be enabled.
+LNG MMBTU Pricing must be enabled for the first voyage, then it is selected by default for subsequent voyages.
+Alternatively, if a user clears the Consecutive Voyage check box on the most recently completed voyage, then LNG MMBTU Pricing can be enabled.

 The Voyage Performance Report contains vital information for understanding the FIFO queue, quantity, and price associated with fuel for a voyage.
-When running this report, select Bunker Details during setup and then navigate to that page of the report, where you will see a breakdown of each fuel type, quantity, and price.
+When running this report, select Bunker Details during setup, navigate to that page of the report, where you see a breakdown of each fuel type, quantity, and price.

 Surveys Tab

-To enter Survey Costs, on the Voyage Bunkers toolbar, click Add Survey Costs.
+To enter Survey Costs, select Add Survey Costs on the Voyage Bunkers toolbar.

 On the Survey Costs form, you can enter information about a survey and allocate parts of the paid amount to rebill the linked TCO/TCI counterparties.